dreamportdev/Osdev-Notes/04_Userspace/01_README.md

 In summary, supervisor mode is the kernel and anything running in ring 0 (drivers, interrupt handlers, etc ...), user mode is anything else that dosn't need full hardware permissions.

+We'll try to use the terms supervisor and user where possible, as this is the suggested approach to thinking about tihs, but will refer to protection rings where it's more accurate to do so.

 ## A Change in Perspective
 Up until this point, we've just had kernel code running, maybe in multiple threads, maybe not.
 When we start running user code, it's a good idea to think about things from a different perspective.
 The kernel is not running a user program, rather the user program is running and the kernel is a library that provides some functions for the user program to call.